iMcG33k/VimIOS/readme.md

 *Disclaimer*: This is a side project of mine - no promises and no warranties.
 If you like it, feel free to let me know, and please feel free to improve on it, there is a lot to do.

 This project is based on the [Vim port of applidium](https://github.com/applidium/Vim), which has been inactive for a few years.
 Nonetheless, it is a full working port of Vim.
 However, in the meantime iOS has gained many features of which this port did not take advantage.
 I rewrote large parts of it with the goal of improving the Vim experience under iOS 9, in particular on iPads with an external keyboard.
+This latest version includes "open-in-place", an iOS 11 feature.

 The new key features are:

 * Split View and Slide Over support
 * Full external keyboard support
 * Importing and exporting files from Vim to other apps is now possible.
+* Open-in-place is now possible (open files inside other apps sandboxes)
 * The app now looks great on retina displays.
 * Upgrade to Vim 7.4